eed3si9n/eed3si9n.com/content/posts/sbt-cache-ideas.md

 ## problem space

 To summarize the general problem space, currently setting up disk caching for tasks is a manual work, so it's under-utilized.
-Remote caching is limited to [cached compilation](/cached-compilation-for-sbt/).
+Remote caching is limited to [cached compilation][cached-compilation-for-sbt].

 Generally we would like:
 1. Easier caching for tasks